The resolution confirms the provisions of the Partition Resolution 181 (1947) relative to

 In the following years, and in addition to settling in the Old City, large settlements outside the walls were established, such as the French Hill, Ramat Eshkol, Ma’alot Dafna, Ramot,

 Concomitant with their settlement activities, Israeli authorities have tried to reduce the number of Palestinians living in the city through neglecting municipal services in Palestinian areas, reducing building permits to a trickle, and confiscating or refusing to renew Jerusalem identity documents of those whom they accuse of failing to live within the city limits for sufficient periods of time.
-In addition, the construction of the separation barrier and tightened restrictions on Palestinian movement between the West Bank and Jerusalem have severed many of the social and economic networks that previously connected Palestinians in each location to those in the other.
+In addition, the construction of the separation barrier and tightened restrictions on Palestinian movement between the

 Both Israelis and Palestinians consider Jerusalem their capital, although the PLO only claims East Jerusalem in this regard.
 The Oslo accords of 1993 left all of Jerusalem in Israeli hands and subject to “final status” talks between Israeli and Palestinian negotiators in the future.
 Such talks never really began in earnest, and with the breakdown of negotiations since 2000, the city remains in Israeli hands.
 Meanwhile, Palestinian Jerusalemites bear the brunt of policies that aim to marginalize them, displace them, and disconnect them from other Palestinians.